carbon-language/carbon-lang/docs/design/interoperability/README.md

     libraries and used by key contributors.
   - For example, we might not support low-level C ABIs outside of modern 64-bit
     ABIs: Linux, POSIX, and a small subset of Windows' calling conventions.
-- We may choose not to use the existing C++ language or standard library ABI.
+- We may choose not to use the existing ABI for the C++ language or standard library.
   - It might be reasonable to eventually support these with added runtime overhead.
 - We may choose not to provide exact matches between Carbon and C++ vocabulary